Blog • Published on:October 8, 2025 | Updated on:October 9, 2025 • 26 Min

 Vanuatu does not offer a real estate investment route; instead, it focuses on a donation-based model.
 This framework spares applicants the complexities of property valuation and holding periods.

-When you become a citizen of Vanuatu, you get visa-free travel access to more than 50, visa of arrival to 33, and e-visa to 36 countries and territories.
+When you become a citizen of Vanuatu, you get visa-free travel access to 44 countries and territories, visa on arrival to a further 31, and eVisa entry to 42.

 Always verify travel rules by consulting official embassy or IATA travel resources.